The Ideal Passage Length for AI Citations: Word Counts by Content Type

 • Click-through rate from AI citations

-• Passage extraction accuracy (whether AI cites your intended passage)
+• Passage extraction accuracy (whether AI cites your intended passage, not a neighboring one)

 • Schema markup implementation rate